cellml/libcellml/docs/reference/sectionB_elements.rst

 .. marker2_1

+.. container:: issue_IMPORT_CHILD

    2. Every :code:`import` element MAY contain one or more specific element children, each of which MUST be of one of the following types:

       #.
 An :code:`import units` element; or

       #.
 An :code:`import component` element.

 .. marker2_2

+.. container:: issue_IMPORT_CIRCULAR

    3. Any CellML infoset imported, directly or indirectly, by the imported CellML infoset MUST NOT be semantically equivalent to the importing CellML infoset (see
       :ref:`Semantically equivalent CellML infosets <specA_semantic_equivalence>`
       ).

 .. marker3